Use forms of explosives

 Explosive materials are produced in numerous physical forms for their use in mining, engineering, or military applications.
 The different physical forms and fabrication methods are grouped together in several use forms of explosives.

 Explosives are sometimes used in their pure forms, but most common applications transform or modify them.

 These use forms are commonly categorized as:

 Castings

-Castings, or castable explosives, are explosive materials or mixtures in which at least one component can be safely melted at a temperature which is safe to handle the other components, and which are normally produced by casting or pouring the molten mixture or material into a form or use container.
+Castings, or castable explosives, are explosive materials or mixtures in which at least one component can be safely melted at a temperature at which it is safe to handle the other components, and which are normally produced by casting or pouring the molten mixture or material into a form or use container.

-In modern usage, Trinitrotoluene or TNT is the basic meltable explosive used in essentially all castable explosives.
+In modern usage, trinitrotoluene or TNT is the basic meltable explosive used in essentially all castable explosives.

 Other ingredients found in modern castable explosives include: